 This pilot study has several limitations.
 It was a small convenience sample and was conducted at a single institution.
 Therefore, findings cannot be generalized beyond the included sample.
 The CSBI is standardized only for female caregivers, and therefore other caregivers' perceptions were not included.
-The caregiver was approached intentionally before the sexual abuse evaluation started; the results of the sexual abuse evaluation was unknown to the caregiver's responses were not shared with the clinical team completing the child sexual abuse evaluation.
+The caregiver was approached intentionally before the sexual abuse evaluation started; the results of the sexual abuse evaluation was unknown to the caregiver when they answered the questionnaires and the caregiver's responses were not shared with the clinical team completing the child sexual abuse evaluation.
 The outcome of whether the children evaluated were diagnosed with child sexual abuse was not included and therefore, this study cannot be used to assess if the caregiver's reports and perceptions were accurate or due to hypervigilance.
 Finally, participants were asked to recollect events from their own childhood, which due to the passage of time or the traumatic nature may result in recall bias.